AmolGangadhare/flutter_barcode_scanner/README.md

 ### Android

-:zap:
-Please make sure to add `compileSdkVersion 28` and `targetSdkVersion 28` in build.gradle(app) file, apart from this you don't need to do anything.
+:zap:  Don't worry, you don't need to do anything.

 ### iOS